How we work

 Where BDD fits

-We use a light-touch BDD style to keep intent explicit and prevent automation becoming ambiguous.
+We use a light-touch BDD style to keep intent explicit and stop automation drifting into ambiguity.
 Where useful, each scenario is extended with:

 - And if this fails, the upshot is ___